andre-sequeira10/HPC-Quantum/part1_quantum_computing_and_classical_simulation.md

 (0.353553,0)
 (0.353553,0)
 ```
+Notice we are depicting the quantum circuit associated with the operations written in qulacs.
+You can do this by using the qulacs quantum circuit visualization tool `qulacsvis` (It must be installed separately from qulacs , via `pip install qulacsvis`.
+See [qulacsvis](https://github.com/Qulacs-Osaka/qulacs-visualizer) for more information).

 If we were to measure the state after applying the Hadamard gate to $n$ qubits, we would get one of the $2^n$ states with *equal probability*.
 Therefore, to get to "quantum advantage", we need to manipulate the superposition, i.e. the amplitudes of the states, in such a way that we can retrieve the classical information of interest either with high probability or deterministically.
 One way of achieving this is through *quantum interference* - a phenomenon where the amplitudes of certain states can be amplified while others are suppressed.